Gaines, New York

 Gaines is a town in Orleans County, New York, United States.
-The population was 3,378 at the 2010 census.
+The population was 3,226 at the 2020 census, and 3,378 at the 2010 census.
 The town is named after General Edmund P. Gaines, who defended the area during the War of 1812.

 The Town of Gaines is in the north-central part of the county and contains part of the Village of Albion, the county seat.
 The current supervisor of Gaines is Tyler James Allport.

 History

 The Town of Gaines was established in 1816 from a partition of the Town of Ridgeway before Orleans County was established.

 In 1890, the population of Gaines was 2,070.

 Geography

 According to the United States Census Bureau, the town has a total area of 34.4 sqmi, of which 34.4 sqmi is land and 0.04 sqmi (0.12%) is water.

 The Erie Canal touches the southern boundary of the town at Gaines Basin, and the Oak Orchard River flows through the northwest part of the town entering the Town of Carlton.
 The northernmost point on the Erie Canal is located in Gaines.

 New York State Route 104 (Ridge Road) is an east–west highway across the town.
 New York State Route 98 (Oak Orchard Road) is a north–south highway, intersecting NY-104 north of the village of Albion at Childs.
 New York State Route 279 (Gaines Waterport Road) is a north–south highway intersecting NY-104 at Gaines village.